-Since Rowan’s parents’ were married at Our Lady and St Theresa in Painswick, Gloucestershire and the bride was baptized there, it was a no-brainer to host the May 25th, 2019 ceremony there.
+Since Rowan’s parents were married at Our Lady and St Theresa in Painswick, Gloucestershire, and the bride was baptized there, hosting their May 25th, 2019 ceremony at the church was a no-brainer.
 “There is no pomp or ostentatious decoration, which meant we could go wild with the florals!”
 Rowan exclaims.
 Following in her parents’ footsteps, after the service, there was a champagne reception on the lawn at The Painswick, and from there, guests walked through the village to their family home.
 Dinner and dancing was held in a candy-striped and pink-carpeted marquee, designed by County Marquees, nestled in the secret garden of the house.

 Below, Rowan shares more details on her custom Sewn Right dress, her Elizabeth Taylor-inspired headdress, style tips for brides-to-be, and more!

 How did you choose what you wore?

 “We did the usual routine of going to the swishy bridal atelier appointments to try dresses on, but this was more for the fun of it really, as I always knew I wanted to wear something completely unique and bespoke.
 I met Charlotte Sweet of Sewn Right many years ago, and she was at the forefront of my mind when I was trying to find someone to bring my design to life!”